optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.rst

 However, advanced users can also use estimagic with their own algorithm, as long as it conforms with the internal optimizer interface.

-The advantages of using the algorithm with estimagic, over using it directly are:
+The advantages of using the algorithm with estimagic over using it directly are:

-- Estimagic turns an unconstrained optimizer into one that can deal efficiently with a wide range of contstraints
+- Estimagic turns an unconstrained optimizer into one that can deal efficiently with a wide range of constraints
   (see .. _link: how_to_guides/how_to_use_constranits.ipynb).
 - You can use estimagic's logging capabilities.
 - You get a beautiful real time dashboard to monitor your optimization.